waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Ice Path B1F Boulder Puzzle
 - Goal: Fill all 4 pits with boulders in a single session.
-- Current Session: Started Turn 28627.
+- Reset Trigger: Leaving floor or falling through pits.
-- Reset Trigger: Leaving the floor (ladders or falling through pits).
+- Status: All 4 pits are currently EMPTY (verified by Map Events).

-## Hypotheses
+## Boulder Spawn Points
-1. Boulders reset to fixed spawn points: (11, 7), (7, 8), (8, 9), (17, 7).
+1. Boulder 1: (11, 7)
-2. Pits become traversable on B2F once filled on B1F.
+2. Boulder 2: (7, 8)

-## Observations
+3. Boulder 3: (8, 9)
-- Game State Map Events show all 4 pits as active warps.
-Conclusion: Boulders have reset.
+4. Boulder 4: (17, 7)

-## Strategy: DECISIVE ACTION
+## Strategy
-1. Visually confirm all 4 boulders at spawn points.
+1. Navigate to each spawn point to visually confirm boulders.
-2. Call `puzzle_strategist_v1` with confirmed coordinates.
+2. Once all 4 are in the mental map, call `puzzle_strategist_v1`.
-3. Execute push sequences without leaving the floor.
+3. Execute push sequences without leaving B1F.

 ## Tile Mechanics
 - FLOOR: Walkable.
 - WALL: Impassable.
-- ICE: Sliding mechanic.
+- ICE: Sliding.
 - PIT: Warp to B2F.
-Resets boulders if entered.
-Must be filled to solve B2F.
+Resets boulders.
+Must be filled.
-- BOULDER: Movable object.
+- BOULDER: Movable with Strength.
 Resets on floor change.

-## Navigation Notes
+## Navigation
-- Section 3 (Right): (17, 5), (17, 8), (17, 10), (17, 13) are WALLs.
+- Section 3: (17, 5), (17, 8), (17, 10), (17, 13) are WALLs.
 Use Column 18/19.
 - Row 1 and Row 16: Safe non-ice corridors.